 These factors may vary slightly from state to state but are primarily identical.

-Historically, mothers have been more likely to be the primary caregivers during the marriage, so the court would take that into account when making custody orders.
-However, now, courts generally presume that joint custody is in the child’s best interest, and will order that both parents have joint custody of the child.
+Historically, mothers have been more likely to be the primary caregivers during the marriage, so the court would consider that when making custody orders.
+However, now, courts generally presume that joint custody is in the child’s best interest and will order that both parents have joint custody of the child.

 If you are wondering what to ask for in a divorce settlement with children, it is a good idea to research the different factors that your state court looks to in determining child custody.
-Also keep in mind that the court will want to make sure that the agreement you reach is in the children’s best interests.
+Also, keep in mind that the court will want to ensure that the agreement you reach is in the children’s best interests.

 Property Division Matters

-During a divorce, property may be distributed in two different ways, depending on whether your state uses the "equitable distribution" or "community property" model.
+Property may be distributed in two different ways during a divorce, depending on whether your state uses the "equitable distribution" or "community property" model.

 In equitable distribution states, either the husband or wife is entitled to the marital property acquired during the marriage, depending on who earned it and considering many other factors of a particular divorce case.

-Thus, the court may consider spousal misconduct, each spouse's health condition, each spouse's earning capacity, education level, and career prospects.
-In certain cases, the wife can often claim the marital home if she is the primary residential parent.
+Thus, the court may consider spousal misconduct and each spouse's health condition, earning capacity, education level, and career prospects.
+The wife can often claim the marital home if she is the primary residential parent.

-Other factors that a court may consider in order to protect the legal and financial rights of the wife include considering the wage gap between the spouses, as well as the non-monetary contribution of a homemaker to the welfare of the family.
+Other factors that a court may consider to protect the legal and financial rights of the wife include the wage gap between the spouses and the non-monetary contribution of a homemaker to the welfare of the family.

 The community property states follow the rules that all marital assets acquired during the marriage are community property, regardless of the title.
 Usually, this model implies a 50/50 division of marital property.
 However, if the spouses decide that they’d like to divide the property differently, they can do so.